Glenn Stok has a Master of Science degree. He enjoys studying the nature of time and reviewing theories of the

 Time is not a material thing.
 You can’t handle it and move it around as you can with any object at your disposal.
 You can’t hold on to it.
-If you try, it will just slip away.
+It will just slip away.

 We are all familiar that Einstein proved time is relative.
 It’s just a concept that we use to measure a sequence of events and their duration that we imagine based on our observation.

 That concept of time is a figment of our imagination.
 It’s an illusion.
 We made it so real in our minds that we try to measure it.
 We even try to envision a beginning and end to time.